 “No, I have not been drinking,” he says with a clear strong voice.
-He knew that’s what I was thinking.
+He knows that’s what I’m thinking.

 “Then why are you calling me?”
 I protest.
 I hear him sigh.

-“I need to apologize… for what happened at your apartment.”
+“I need to apologize… for what happened in your apartment.”
 Dude, really?
-That’s what you need apologize for?
+That’s what you need to apologize for?
 “I’m not sorry that it happened, but I should have controlled myself, and I am sorry for that.”

 “Fine, Edward.
 I need to go to sleep now.”